Aurlus Mabélé

 Aurlus Mabélé (24 October 1953 – 19 March 2020) was a Congolese singer and composer.
 He was commonly referred to as the "King of Soukous".

 Biography

 Aurlus Mabélé, real name Benoit Aurélien Miatsonama, was born on 24 October 1953 in Brazzaville in the Poto-Poto district in the Republic of Congo.

-In 1974, he founded, notably with Jean Baron, Pedro Wapechkado and Mav Cacharel, the group Les Ndimbola Lokole.
+In 1974, he founded the group Les Ndimbola Lokole with Pedro Wapechkado, Mav Cacharel and Jean Baron.

-Having left the Congo to improve in Europe, he founded, in 1986, with Diblo Dibala and Mav Cacharel, the Loketo group.
-He then created the soukous of which he would be proclaimed "king", hence the slogan "It is Aurlus Mabele the new king of the soukous".
+He later left the Congo for Europe, founding Loketo in 1986 with Diblo Dibala and Mav Cacharel.
+His soukous music swept Africa and he would be proclaimed "king", hence the slogan "It is Aurlus Mabele the new king of the soukous".

-In 25 years of career, he has sold more than 10 million albums in the world and has contributed to making the soukous known outside the African continent.
+In 25 years he has sold more than 10 million albums and contributed to making soukous known outside continent.

-Suffering from the consequences of a stroke for five years, he organized with the group Loketo successful concerts in the West Indies between May and June 2009.